fiftys7ven/spill.is-a.dev/README.md

 # spill.is-a.dev
 Open Source Repository Of My Website.
 ## Disclaimer
-Please Note Code Can Be Outdated Beacuse Websit Is Not Hosted Under This Repository.
+Please Note Code Can Be Outdated Beacuse Website Is Not Hosted Under This Repository.